 How Long Should I Spend in Évora?

-It is possible to do a day trip to Évora from Lisbon by train or car.
+Évora is a popular day trip from Lisbon by train or car.
 A day tour to Évora from Lisbon is also a great way to maximise a day visit.
-However, there are so many great things to do in Évora, a day trip will only give you a glimpse of what the city has to offer.
+However, there are so many great things to do in Évora; a day trip will only give you a glimpse of what the city offers.

 Two days in Évora will give you a much greater appreciation of the city and the Alentejo.
 You will learn more about the local culture and history, Alentejo’s famous cork cultivation and production and of course, tasting the Alentajo’s world-renown food and wine.